r4victor/tenthousandmeters/content/blog/python_bts_10.md

 $$load\_factor = \frac{number\_of\_items}{number\_of\_buckets}$$

-Theory says that if a key is equally likely to hash to any bucket and if the load factor is bounded by a constant, then the expected time of a single insert, lookup and delete operation is constant.
+Theory says that if every key is equally likely to hash to any bucket, independently of other keys, and if the load factor is bounded by a constant, then the expected time of a single insert, lookup and delete operation is $O(1)$.

 To see why this statement is true, insert $n$ different keys into the hash table with $m$ buckets and calculate the [expected](https://en.wikipedia.org/wiki/Expected_value) length of any chain.
 It will be equal to the load factor: